+Dr. Samin Akhtar

-Dept. of Chemistry Bidhan Chandra College Asansol
+Department of Chemistry Bidhan Chandra College Asansol

 Molecular Rearrangements

 Molecular Rearrangements

-- Rearrangment reactions are an interesting class of reactions wherein a group or an atom migration during the course of the reaction.
+>Rearrangment reactions are an interesting class of reactions wherein a group or an atom migrates during the course of the reaction.
 While most of the rearrangements are designed in that fashion, it can also be undesirable in some cases.
-Depending on the reaction conditions, the nature of rearrangement (and the product) could also change. - Rearrangements are divided into intramolecular and intermolecular processes.
+Depending on the reaction conditions, the nature of rearrangement (and the product) could also change.

+>Rearrangements are divided into intramolecular and intermolecular processes.
 In intramolecular process, the group that migrates is not completely detached from the system in which rearrangement is taking place.
-In contrast, in intermolecular process, the migrating group is first detached and later reattached at another site. - Emphasis has been placed on examples involving skeletal rearrangements that are practically used in day-to-day organic synthesis.
+In contrast, in intermolecular process, the migrating group is first detached and later reattached at another site.

+>Emphasis has been placed on examples involving skeletal rearrangements that are practically used in day-to-day organic synthesis.

 Molecular Rearrangements

-- Rearrangement reactions involve the migration of a group or an atom from one center (migration origin) to another (migration terminus) within the same molecule. - >In this module, various rearrangement reactions are presented.
-These rearrangements can be roughly classified on the basis of the migration origin and migration terminus. - 1.
-Rearrangements to Electron Deficient Carbon - 2.
-Rearrangements to Electron Deficient Oxygen - 3.
-Rearrangements to Electron Deficient Nitrogen - 4.
-Sigmatropic Rearrangements - 5.
-Other Rearrangements
+Rearrangement reactions involve the migration of a group or an atom from one center (migration origin) to another (migration terminus) within the same molecule.

+>In this module, various rearrangement reactions are presented.
+These rearrangements can be roughly classified on the basis of the migration origin and migration terminus.

+- 1. Rearrangements to Electron Deficient Carbon

+- 2. Rearrangements to Electron Deficient Nitrogen

+- 3. Rearrangements to Electron Deficient Oxygen

+- 4. Sigmatropic Rearrangements

+- 5. Other Rearrangements

 Rearrangements to Electron Deficient Carbon

+- Wagner-Meerwin Rearrangement

+- Pinacol-Pinacolone Rearrangement

+- Demjanov Rearrangement

+- Benzil-Benzilic acid Rearrangement

+- Wolff Rearrangement

+- Dienone-Phenol Rearrangement

 Wagner-Meerwin Rearrangement

-➤It is one of the simplest systems where an alkyl group migrates, with its bonding pair, to an electron-deficient carbon atom.
+>It is one of the simplest systems where an alkyl group migrates, with its bonding pair, to an electron-deficient carbon atom.